GoogleCloudPlatform/puppet-google-compute/README.md

   This value is purely informational and does not enable or disable any features.

+##### guest_os_features[]/type
+  The type of supported feature.
+Currenty only VIRTIO_SCSI_MULTIQUEUE is supported.
+For newer Windows images, the server might also populate this property with the value WINDOWS to indicate that this is a Windows image.
+This value is purely informational and does not enable or disable any features.

 ##### `image_encryption_key`

   Encrypts the image using a customer-supplied encryption key.
   After you encrypt an image with a customer-supplied key, you must provide the same key if you use the image later (e.g. to create a disk from the image)

+##### image_encryption_key/raw_key
+  Specifies a 256-bit customer-supplied encryption key, encoded in RFC 4648 base64 to either encrypt or decrypt this resource.

+##### image_encryption_key/sha256
+Output only.
+The RFC 4648 base64 encoded SHA-256 hash of the customer-supplied encryption key that protects this resource.

 ##### `licenses`